helium/HIP/0124-securing-iot-governance-through-staking-rewards.md

 ## Declaration

-The authors of this HIP hold active VEIOT positions.
+The authors of this HIP hold veIOT.

 ## Summary